danatrace/Dynatrace-AWS-Automation-Use-Cases/inventory.md

 - Name: Automation use cases

 ### OIDC Connection
-The Setup also creates AWS OIDC connection settings in Dynatrace
+The Setup also creates the AWS OIDC connection settings in Dynatrace
 - Name: The Name that was set in the Cloudformation Stack creation (ideally the Acccount id)

 ---

-### Subworkflows (Original Names)
+### Subworkflows (Automation Templates Used by Install, Remediation and Chaos Workflows)
 - `subworkflow - dynatrace ingest custom alert`
 - `subworkflow - dynatrace get all problem data`
 - `subworkflow - aws create cloudformation stack`